GomuGomuu/merry/README.md

 Merry is a Django-powered project designed to streamline and enhance your One Piece Card Game experience.
 It provides features like:

 - **Card Database:** Explore a comprehensive database of One Piece cards, complete with details, images, and pricing information.
-- **Card Recognition:** Identify cards from images using Google's Gemini AI.
+- **Card Recognition:** A strategy that combines Machine Learning with Google’s Gemini AI is used to identify cards from images.
 - **Deck Building:** (Coming Soon! 🚧) Craft powerful decks and strategize your next conquest.
 - **Price Tracking:** Stay updated on the latest card prices from various vendors.
 - **Community Features:** (Coming Soon! 🚧) Connect with fellow One Piece enthusiasts, share decks, and discuss strategies.